 Vacuum clean – vacuum the infested carpet or rug thoroughly.
-Afterwards, vacuum all your soft furnishings, such as sofas, mattresses, chairs, and so on.
-Basically, everything which is fabric covered.
+Afterwards, vacuum all your soft furnishings, such as sofas, mattresses, chairs, etc. Basically, everything is fabric covered.
 Vacuum clean your entire home and throw away the vacuum bag when done.
 Continue doing this every day for a week.
 Depending on how bad your infestation is, you may have to vacuum several times a day for the first few days.

-Steam clean your carpeting – heat kills pests.
-Check the rug manufacturer labels beforehand as some rugs or carpets shouldn’t be cleaned with steam.
+Steam clean your carpeting – Heat kills pests.
+Check the rug manufacturer’s labels beforehand, as some rugs or carpets shouldn’t be cleaned with steam.

-Use diatomaceous earth – you can buy it from your nearby garden centre.
+Use diatomaceous earth – You can buy it from your nearby garden centre.
 It’s not a poison, but it will deprive the beetles’ shells of oils and fats, basically dehydrating them.
 Sprinkle on the affected carpeting and wait several hours before vacuuming.
-In this time keep children and pets away.
+At this time, keep children and pets away.
 Use a respirator while vacuuming.

-Once you’ve managed to rid yourself of the infestation, it’s important to take precautionary steps against a new one.
+Once you’ve managed to rid yourself of the infestation, taking precautionary steps against a new one is important.

 Outside of your home